Dwarf-Community/Dwarf/README.md

 ### Dwarf - Quick Install Guide

 First off, you need Python 3.5 or above, PostgreSQL and Redis (the Windows port works, too).
-After that, start a terminal session (cmd.exe on Windows) and install virtualenv:
+After you installed the requirements (if necessary), start a terminal session (cmd.exe on Windows) and install virtualenv:
 `pip3 install virtualenv`
 Once you have that, create a virtual environment as follows:
 `virtualenv path/to/where/you/want/to/create/your/virtualenv`